310mc/https-310mc.github.io-tl/source/_posts/sub_story/crimsons_pure_heart.md

 {% bubble Kuro %}
 Yeah.
 Made it by watchin’ how plushies are made.
 I was gonna give it to ya as thanks.

-Tell me if it looks too shabby or nothin’ like the mascot.
+Tell me if it looks too shabby or nothin’ like the character.
 Sewin’ up a plushie requires a different method from outfits, y’see.
 {% endbubble %}

 {% bubble Midori %}